Page Content

 Work environment

-Another major difference between working in a spa or in a health care setting is that scheduling is often not as predictable in a hospital, clinic, or nursing home.
-You will need to work around the patient’s schedule and adjust to interruptions from the health care team or family members.
+Another major difference between working in a spa or in a healthcare setting is that scheduling is often not as predictable in a hospital, clinic, or nursing home.
+You will need to work around the patient’s schedule and adjust to interruptions from the healthcare team or family members.

-One major advantage of working as a medical massage therapist instead of as a massage therapist in a spa, is that you will not need to worry about marketing your services or scheduling clients.
+One major advantage of working as a medical massage therapist instead of as a massage therapist in a spa is that you will not need to worry about marketing your services or scheduling clients.
 Patients will be referred to you by medical staff, so you can simply focus on treating your patient and not worry about business tasks.
-Additionally, pay is often higher for massage therapists working in a medical setting verses working in a spa.
+Additionally, pay is often higher for massage therapists working in a medical setting versus working in a spa.

 Becoming a medical massage therapist